-- Management of complex unfit patients requiring significant work-up are causing delays - All tumour sites are affected by the increasing waiting times for oncology consultant appointments (62 day pathways) resulting in increased breaches of 62 days - Most tumour sites are unable to achieve 62 day standard due to multiple factors, including diagnostic and pathology turnaround times - · Colorectal is a challenge but the teams are working to improve referrals in to ensure the right patients receive the diagnostics required - UGI is a challenge but the teams are working to improve referrals in to ensure the right patients receive the diagnostics required, we are reviewing the 28 day performance and RDC commencing at DPoW next week and SGH the week after. - Medicine UGI and Lung tumour site pathways for 28 day performance are under further review

-- For Upper GI and Head & Neck surgery is carried out in Hull which is currently causing significant delay - · Lack of Oncology Capacity for 1st appointments - Covid positive patients - One Clinician at SGH running Straight To Test Upper GI service manageable as small numbers but during leave and sickness leaves service vulnerable - HUTH have relocated Urology oncologist to Breast, which is causing a significant risk to waiting times - There are a number of issues related to visiting consultant services (e.g. urology, oncology), tertiary based staging scans (EUS, PET CT) which affect the ability to transfer (IPT) for treatment by Day 38 as you are aware the oncology concerns when pts transferring to HUTH. - Request to test (14 days) in order to meet 28 day Faster Diagnosis Standard, this needs to be reduced to 7 calendar days - Meeting the 38 day IPT standard is impacted through delays occurring with tertiary diagnostics/staging TAT, and visiting consultant/oncology services (urology prostate)
+Challenges: • Management of complex unfit patients requiring significant work-up are causing delays • All tumour sites are affected by the increasing waiting times for oncology consultant appointments (62 day pathways) resulting in increased breaches of 62 days • Most tumour sites are unable to achieve 62 day standard due to multiple factors, including diagnostic and pathology turnaround times • Colorectal is a challenge but the teams are working to improve referrals in to ensure the right patients receive the diagnostics required • UGI is a challenge but the teams are working to improve referrals in to ensure the right patients receive the diagnostics required, we are reviewing the 28 day performance and RDC commencing at DPoW next week and SGH the week after. • Medicine UGI and Lung tumour site pathways for 28 day performance are under further review Key Risks: • For Upper GI and Head & Neck surgery is carried out in Hull which is currently causing significant delay • Lack of Oncology Capacity for 1st appointments • Covid positive patients • One Clinician at SGH running Straight To Test Upper GI service - manageable as small numbers but during leave and sickness leaves service vulnerable • HUTH have relocated Urology oncologist to Breast, which is causing a significant risk to waiting times • There are a number of issues related to visiting consultant services (e.g. urology, noclogy), tertiary based staging scans (EUS, PET CT) which affect the ability to transfer (IPT) for treatment by Day 38 - as you are aware the oncology concerns when pis t Colorectal - CNS straight to test commenced both sites in January and already making an impact on 28 day faster diagnosis - review of impact currently taking place to be completed by June 2022.
+UGI - consultant led straight to test commenced at SGH 1 Feb 2022 Urology pathway review taking place and complete before June 2022 to improve 7 day initial contact turnaround time Urology one stop clinics introduced April 2022 to improve 28 day faster diagnosis times.
+Additional service modelling has taken place and will be included in Consultant/CNS Job Plans from June 2022 Single Lung MDT with HUTH & NLaG - expected end of May 2022. -- ---